gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Threading/README.md

 async Task DoJobAsync(CancellationToken ct) // can be canceled by supplied cancellation token {
     // Executes a synchronous method that is thread-aborted when
-    // the provided cancellation token is being canceled. await TaskBridge.ExecuteAsync(SyncMethod, ct); // <-- TaskBridge DOES THE MAGIC }
+    // the specified cancellation token is being canceled. await TaskBridge.ExecuteAsync(SyncMethod, ct); // <-- TaskBridge DOES THE MAGIC }